Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 Nationwide

-Headquartered in Columbus, Nationwide is another homegrown option with strong bundling discounts (up to 20% when combined with auto) and a deep selection of endorsements.
-For more options nationally, see our roundup of the best home insurance companies of 2026.
+Headquartered in Columbus, Nationwide is another homegrown option.
+Bundling home and auto policies with Nationwide can save you up to 20 percent on your coverage.
+For more national options, see our roundup of the best home insurance companies of 2026.

 Pros

-• Ohio premiums are 20-40% below the national average
+• Ohio premiums are still 15-44% below the national average

 • Strong regional carriers like Cincinnati and Erie compete aggressively